Origin : Gallifrey

 Sarah: “Then why wait?
 If it was a disease or some sort of bacteria you were destroying, you wouldn’t hesitate!”

 The Doctor: “But if I kill…… wipe out a whole intelligent life-form…… then I become like them.
 I’d be no better than the Daleks!”

 Pyramids Of Mars ranks probably – as Baker’s finest episode.
-It had the right blend of gothic horror with the lumbering robot mummies and possessed minions of the evil Lord God Sutekh.
+It had the right blend of gothic horror – with the lumbering robot mummies, possessed minions and the evil Lord Sutekh.

-When the final matchup came, Sutekh was easily a match for Baker’s huge personality and a fitting episode ended with the Doctor travelling to Mars to play the treacherous games of the gods.
+When the final matchup came, Sutekh was easily a match for Baker’s huge personality – and a fitting episode ended with the Doctor travelling to Mars; to play the treacherous games of the gods.

-The Face Of Evil – 1976 saw the Doctor joined by a new companion – an alien savage tribe girl – called Leela of the Severateem.
-This was the strong female role taken to the next level, a character who would draw a knife and fight her way out of a situation.
-She was physically strong which was a direct counterpoint to the Doctor’s cerebral strength’s.
+The Face Of Evil saw the Doctor joined by a new companion; an alien savage tribe girl – called ‘Leela of the Severateem’.
+This was the strong female role, taken to the next level; a character who would draw a knife and fight her way out of a situation.
+She was physically strong, which was a direct counterpoint – to the Doctor’s cerebral strengths.

 “You know K-9, sometimes I think I’m wasted just rushing about the universe saving planets from destruction…..
 With a talent like mine, I might have been a great slow bowler!”
 Fourth Doctor – Creature From The Pit.

 K9 – a robot dog companion, joined the Doctor – in The Invisible Enemy.
 K9 was an instant hit with children and K9 would go on, to star in most of the Baker run – and eventually a spin-off show.